Kamisama666/thomsonport/README.md

 Little java aplication to remotely open ports in the Thomson TCW710 router.

-I use a vulnerability in the router to be able to change the forwaded ports in the router remotely a without the need of authentification.
+I use a vulnerability in the router to be able to change the forwaded ports in the router remotely without the need of authentification.

 This application is based in the one released by Luis Delgado J. on http://www.securitybydefault.com/2011/01/modificando-credenciales-en-routers.html